by John Salt - Updated November 2024

 It sounds hard and it is (at first).
 You basically start with ground hover exercises and work up to small hops, spending longer and longer times in the air.
 This is when your brain is creating new pathways to deal with all the new hand-eye & radio stick control coordination required.
 It's mentally exhausting at this stage.

-It's a feeling of pride and accomplishment that you'll never get with any other form of radio control.
+It's a feeling of pride and accomplishment that you'll rarely get with any other form of radio control.

 What usually happens at this point is